xd-loler/YetAnotherStringMatcher/README.md

 ___

-**ThenExtract().ExtractAs(...)** - next symbols will be extracted and returned as element of dictionary with under key provided by ExtractAs
+**ThenExtractAs(...)** - next symbols will be extracted and returned as element of dictionary with under key provided to ThenExtractAs
 ```csharp
 var str = @"RROR: duplicate key value violates unique...
             Detail: Key (some_column)=(b01a0e23-da71-3a08-9893-11b8b2dfb069) already exists.";